pglen/pyvserv/README.md

 ## Testing:

- Pytests app pass.
-Note that the pytest process starts the pyvserv at the first test, and terminates it after the last test.
-Please make sure it does not interfer with production.
+ Pytest tyest cases all pass.
+Note that the pytest process starts the pyvserv.py at the first test, and terminates it after the last test.
+Please make sure it does not interfere with production.

 ============================= test session starts ==============================
 platform linux -- Python 3.10.12, pytest-7.4.3, pluggy-1.0.0